 A portfolio career is something that many people aspire to.
-It offers you the freedom to pick and choose what you work on, who you work with, when you work, and how much to charge.
+It offers you the freedom to pick and choose what you work on, who you work with, when (& where) you work and how much to charge.
 However, for many years there was a common belief that this was exclusively something for the most accomplished CEOs and academics.
-It used to be seen as only for people towards the end of successful careers – sitting on boards, advising senior executives, or making high level investment decisions.
+It used to be seen as only for people towards the end of successful careers – sitting on boards, advising senior executives or making high level investment decisions.

-This is no longer the case – portfolio careers are now possible for anyone with good wifi, self motivation, and an ability to provide a product or service that other people want.
+This is no longer the case – portfolio careers are now possible for anyone with good wifi, self motivation and an ability to provide a product or service that companies or other individuals need.